How to commute to SM Mall of Asia (MOA) from Pasong Tamo Makati?

 About SM Mall of Asia (MOA)

-SM Mall of Asia, also abbreviated as SM MoA, or simply Mall of Asia or MoA, is a large shopping mall in the Philippines, located at Bay City, Pasay, Philippines, within the SM Central Business Park, a reclaimed area within Manila Bay, and the southern end of Epifanio de los Santos Avenue (EDSA).
-Owned and developed by SM Prime Holdings, the largest mall chain owner and developer in the Philippines, it has a land area of 67 hectares (170 acres), a gross floor area of approximately 489,891 m2...
+SM Mall of Asia, also abbreviated as SM MoA, or simply Mall of Asia or MoA, [ˈmoː.ɐ], is a shopping mall in Bay City, Pasay, Philippines.
+It is located within the SM Central Business Park, a reclaimed area along Manila Bay, at the southern terminus of EDSA.
+The mall is owned and developed by SM Prime.
+Mall of Asia is the largest shopping mall in the Philippines, the second-largest in Southeast Asia after IOI City Mall in Malaysia, the sixth-largest in the world, and the fourth and newest SM...

 Read more on Wikipedia...